lukaspieper/Gcam-Services-Provider/README.md

 In short: if you have Google Photos installed go with "basic" else install the "photos" version.

 If you can, the recommended way is to build the app from source.
 After all, software is usually a matter of trust.
-Alternatively you can find an apk for sideloading under [releases](https://github.com/lukaspieper/Gcam-Services-Provider/releases).
+Alternatively you can find an apk for sideloading under [releases](https://github.com/lukaspieper/Gcam-Services-Provider/releases), or [download it on F-Droid](https://f-droid.org/packages/de.lukaspieper.gcam.services/).

 Note that this app comes without UI and therefore has no icon in the app drawer.
 But of course it is listed in the Android settings (e.g. for uninstallation).